 Things you'll need:

 1.)
-Please wear headphones (not optional).
+Please wear headphones.
 Without headphones, I will be able to hear myself in your recording.
 This will cause an echo that cannot be removed.
 It doesn't really matter what headphones you have (earbuds are ok), but don't use headphones with a mic on the cord.
 These mics tend to pick up a lot of noise from movement, such as hitting your clothes or your jaw.

 2.)
-A laptop or computer (not a mobile device) and Firefox or Chrome.
+A laptop or computer and Firefox or Chrome.
+Unfortunately, the software I use is not compatible with mobile devices.

 3.)
 A good recording location.
-This consists of a wired internet connection (if possible) and a room with "warm sound".
+This consists of a wired internet connection (if possible) or strong wi-fi.
+It's also helpful if the room you are recording in has "warm sound".
 Empty offices are bad locations to record.
 A much better location is a bedroom or a living room - a place with lots of soft surfaces to absorb sound.
-If you have no other option but to record in an empty office, bring a pillow, a blanket, or some other soft material and drape it behind your desk and computer to absorb echo.
-It makes a huge difference!
+But I understand - many of you will be recording from your office.
+If this is the case and you can bring a pillow, a blanket, or some other soft material and drape it behind your desk and computer to absorb echo, it actually makes a huge difference!

 4.)
-If you have access to a microphone (not the built in one on your computer) the sound will be much better.
-You'll notice the difference!
-If you do lots of podcast or Skype interviews and you want an inexpensive mic, I recommend the Audio-Technica ATR-2100.
+Most of you probably will be using a built in mic with your computer, and that is ok.
+But if you do a lot of interviews like this or just want something fancy, I recommend the Audio-Technica ATR-2100.
 It's a great quality mic used by many podcasters.
 Often times you can also find used mics at Guitar Center.
-However, I don't expect you to go out and buy a mic just for this podcast!
+Of course, I don't expect you to go out and buy a mic just for this podcast!
 Often, if you are associated with a university, there will be departments that have great equipment you can borrow for the interview - they can get you set up!
 Sometimes, they even have places you can record in.
 Perhaps you have a friend or a colleague that has a mic!
 But, if you can't find a mic, that's ok.
 If you follow the rest of the guidelines, we should be ok.